 To file a contempt of court charge, you must be able to show three elements:

 - The individual was aware of a court order or settlement

 - The individual was physically capable of complying

 - The individual refused to comply with the court order or settlement agreement

 Without supporting documentation, including the letter, your former partner may claim the failure to comply was an honest mistake and promise to meet his or her legal obligations in the future.
 Filing contempt charges that don’t stick is not to your advantage and will leave you paying the legal costs associated with the filing.

 Speak to an Attorney Today

-Having an experienced attorney by your side will help you avoid these simple mistakes.
-The Law Offices of Sheryl R. Rentz, P.C., has over 25 years of experience in family law, and we will work with you one-on-one to ensure that you are fully prepared for court and understand any court orders that you are given.
+Having an experienced attorney by your side will help you understand your rights and responsibilities inside a family law court.
+The Law Offices of Sheryl R. Rentz, P.C., has over 25 years of experience in family law, and we will work with you one-on-one to ensure that you are fully prepared for court and understand any court orders that you are given – or how to uphold the terms of your legal agreement with your ex-spouse.
 Call an experienced Montgomery County divorce attorney today at (866) 290-9292 for a free consultation.